“Rascals, Rogues and Freebooters”

 Part of Churchill’s friendly overture to Gandhi in 1935 was prompted by Gandhi’s (and Birla’s) defense of the Dalit, or Untouchables.

 I have worked very hard with Nehru.
 I told him he should be the light of Asia, to show all those millions how they can shine out, instead of accepting the darkness of Communism. —18 February 1955, WSC to Eden’s private secretary Evelyn Shuckburgh.

 Arthur Herman’s 2008 book Gandhi and Churchill is a brilliant piece of writing that is fair and balanced toward both leaders, and effectively captures their mutual generosity of soul.
 The sins of past and present politicians aside, Churchill would be as proud as Gandhi over the democracy that is modern India.

-Republished with reader comments, July 2017.
+Republished with reader comments, below.
 This quote has drawn the most comments of any on this website.